 Be sure to stop by Stuart’s Farm in Granite Springs, the oldest apple orchard in Westchester County, operating as a fruit farm since 1828.
 Visitors can pick 20 varieties of apples, stock up on apple treats like pies and doughnuts and take a hayride around the orchard on weekends.

-The family-favorite Muscoot Farm in Katonah is a former dairy-farm-turned-park where families can visit farm animals and tour historic buildings, including a farm museum.
+At the Alfred B. DelBello Muscoot Farm Park in Katonah, families can visit animals and tour historic buildings, including a farm museum.
 Educational events are offered throughout the year.

 Lighthouses, Jack O’Lanterns, Cemeteries, Oh My!

 Looking for interesting new places to explore?
-The newly refurbished Sleepy Hollow Lighthouse at Tarrytown, built in 1883, is open for free guided tours of its five decks.
-The lighthouse, which is on the National Register of Historic Places, was critical to the safety of Hudson River ships during its almost 80 years of operation.
+The newly refurbished Tarrytown Lighthouse in Sleepy Hollow, built in 1883, is open for free guided tours.
+Listed on the National Register of Historic Places, the lighthouse was critical to the safety of Hudson River ships during its almost 80 years of operation.

 And nothing says spooky season like a visit to Sleepy Hollow, the setting of one of author Washington Irving’s most famous stories, “The Legend of Sleepy Hollow.”
-Stop by the Old Dutch Church featured in the story and explore Sleepy Hollow Cemetery (if you dare), the final resting place of Irving and other famous figures, including Andrew Carnegie, Walter Chrysler and Elizabeth Arden.
+Stop by the Old Dutch Church featured in the story and explore Sleepy Hollow Cemetery, the final resting place of Irving and other famous figures, including Andrew Carnegie, Walter Chrysler and Elizabeth Arden.

 Start planning your trip to Westchester County today.

-One Thought on “Fall in Love With Westchester County
+3 Thoughts on “Fall in Love With Westchester County”

 Leave A Comment